TheDragon12312/Focusflow_extention/README.md

 Support: Contact the developer through GitHub or the FocusFlow website

 🎉 Congratulations!
 Your FocusFlow extension is now installed and ready to help you stay focused.
-Visit focusflow.alwaysdata.net to start your first focus session and sync with the browser extension.
+Visit focusflows.eu to start your first focus session and sync with the browser extension.

 💡 Pro Tip: Consider bookmarking the GitHub releases page to easily check for updates to the extension.